Dr. Hugo Schröder's concentric lens

-Beltrando's historical example appears to reach its highest resolution at about f/32, while the new lens' best resolution is at its full aperture, f/20.
-One reason is that N-SK16 pairs better with N-KF9 in this design than some other SK types that fall within Schröder's design parameters: these two glasses are closer in the shapes of their partial dispersion curves than likely was possible with the glass types available 129 years ago.
+Beltrando's historical example appears to reach its highest resolution at about f/32, while the new lens' best resolution is at about f/19.
+One reason is that N-SK16 pairs better with N-KF9's dispersion curve in this design than did the glass types that fell within Schröder's design parameters in 1888.

 These spot diagrams show the same six wavelengths that Schneider uses in their resolution charts.
 For reference, the Airy disks drawn around the spots are for 546nm at f/20.
 But the spots themselves are purely geometric and do not show the effects of diffraction.

 The on-axis spot, in the center of the image, is at upper left.
 30 degrees off axis is at the end of the bottom row:

 The next plot shows spot diagrams out to 350nm, because some orthochromatic or panchromatic black and white sheet films have lots of violet and ultraviolet sensitivity.

 Schott N-KF9 glass has good transmittance at 365nm, but lower at 350nm — roughly 90% total through the thin centers of the two negative elements and 75% at the thicker edges.

 On axis, at the center of the image, is the top row.
 30 degrees off axis is the bottom row: